NEWS RELEASE

 Dynamic performance using the latest technology

-In the second half of the event, KAZU and KENTO MORI held a talk session based on questions submitted by our employees.
-They discussed the possibilities of creating a "town that everyone can be excited about" and the prospects for tolerant architecture that will be a place to accept and nurture the expressions of diverse people, and the importance of players with various perspectives working together across boundaries to create a truly prosperous society.
+In the second half of the event, Kazu and Kento Mori engaged in a dialogue based on questions collected from our employees.
+They discussed the possibilities of creating a "city that everyone can be excited about" and the prospects for tolerant architecture that will serve as a place to accept and nurture the expressions of diverse people, reaffirming the importance of players with diverse perspectives working together across boundaries to create a truly prosperous society.

 ④ A talk session in a dialogue format (facing the stage from the left: KENTO MORI, and from the right: KAZU).

-This time, our employees set up a temporary stage in the office, and brought in KM1, which KENTO MORI belongs to, and an AR kit jointly developed by MOMENT FACTORY (the world's leading digital art group from Canada), to perform a high-precision AR performance, proving that high-quality production is possible without being restricted by the quality or size of the space.
-By fusing architectural space with a method of expression using the latest technology and entertainment using this, we were able to find a clue to a proposal that goes beyond what we already know.
-Through events such as these, we will continue to explore the state of architecture and cities from a broader perspective and explore the possibilities of rich Architectural Design and urban development.
+For this event, our employees temporarily set up a simple stage in our office, bringing with them KM1, the studio to which Kento Mori belongs, and an AR kit jointly developed by MOMENT FACTORY (a world-leading digital art collective from Canada).
+The highly accurate AR performance demonstrated that high-quality production is possible without being constrained by the quality or scale of the space.
+The fusion of architectural space, expressive methods using the latest technology, and entertainment using this technology provided clues for proposals that go beyond conventional wisdom.
+Through events like this, we will continue to explore the nature of architecture and cities from a broader perspective, exploring the possibilities of rich Architectural Design and urban development.

 Introducing the speakers who performed the collaborative performance